gutkyu/node-xlrd/Readme.md

 *  from v13 to future versions : maybe

 ## Changelog
+### 0.4.1
+* fixed a error handling BOUNDSHEET.
+* converted Buffer to Uint8Array.
+* update iconv-lite version.
+* cherry pick v0.3.6 into this branch.

 ### 0.4.0
 * refactored to minimize memory usage and handle large xls files.